dcac/dcac.github.io/_posts/reviews/2012-06-04-snow-white-and-the-huntsman.md

 ---
 published: true
+imdb: tt1735898
-image:
+image: snow-white-and-the-huntsman.jpg
-author: test
+author: christopherr
-stars:
+stars: 4
-excerpt:
+excerpt: "I&rsquo;m sorry, but no one knows you.
+Yet as &#8220;the Producer of <em>Alice in Wonderland</em>&rdquo;, you&rsquo;ve given yourself top billing in the <em>Snow White and the Huntsman</em> ad campaign.
+What a lame way to promote this bold and striking re-imagining of a classic fairy tale."
-position:
+position: Producer
-addressee:
+addressee: Joe Roth
 layout: review
 categories:
   - reviews